lpryszcz/htseq/doc/htseqcount.rst

    Write out all SAM alignment records into SAM files (one per input file needed), annotating each line with its feature assignment (as an optional field with tag 'XF')

+.. cmdoption:: -c <countsoutput>, --counts_output=<countsoutput>

+   Filename to output the counts to instead of stdout.
+File format is autodetected based on the filename suffix (extension).
+Supported formats: tsv, csv, mtx, h5ad, loom.
+You need `anndata` for h5ad and `loompy` for loom support.
+For mtx, h5ad, and loom formats, the data type is float32.

+.. cmdoption:: --counts-output-sparse

+   Store the counts as a sparse matrix.
+Only used for the following output file
+   formats: mtx, h5ad, loom.

 .. cmdoption:: -n <n>, --nprocesses=<n>